 Biography of Lars Pomara

 Lars joined the Eastern Threat Center as an Ecologist in 2014, with research interests in landscape ecology, biogeography, conservation science, and ornithology.
-His current research involves assessing threats to ecosystem services and biodiversity, and developing strategies and tools to better understand vulnerabilities and resilience at landscape and regional scales.
-Lars has worked on these issues in the Appalachian region with the Appalachian Landscape Conservation Cooperative, and nationally through work on the Landscape Dynamics Assessment Tool (LanDAT).
-Another ongoing project involves assessing bird and butterfly community responses to large-scale invasive plant removal and native plant restoration in desert riparian habitat along the Rio Grande River in Big Bend National Park, Texas.
+His research involves assessing stressors on ecosystem services and biodiversity, and developing strategies and tools to better understand vulnerabilities and resilience at landscape and regional scales.
+Lars has worked on these issues in the Appalachian region with the Appalachian Landscape Conservation Cooperative, in the Southeast with the USFS Southern Regional office, and nationally through work on the Landscape Dynamics Assessment Tool (LanDAT).
+Another ongoing project involves assessing bird and butterfly community responses to large-scale invasive plant removal and native plant restoration using prescribed fire in desert riparian habitat along the Rio Grande River in Texas.

 Learn more about Lars Pomara's work: